cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/office-365-isolation-in-office-365-video.md

 ---

 # Tenant Isolation in Office 365 Video

+> [!NOTE]
+> Office 365 Video will be replaced by Microsoft Stream.
+To learn more about the new enterprise video service that adds intelligence to video collaboration and learn about the transition plans for current Office 365 Video customers, see [Migrate to Stream from Office 365 Video](https://docs.microsoft.com/stream/).

 ## Introduction
 Azure Storage is used to store data for multiple Office 365 services, including Office 365 Video and Sway.
 Azure Storage includes Blob storage, which is a highly-scalable, REST-based, cloud object store that is used for storing unstructured data.
 Azure Storage uses a simple access control model; each Azure subscription can create one or more Storage Accounts.
 Each Storage Account has a single secret key that is used to control access to all data in that Storage Account.
 This supports the typical scenario where storage is associated with applications and those applications have full control over their associated data; for example, Sway storing content in Azure Storage.
 All customer content for Sway is stored in shared Azure storage accounts.
 Each user's content is in a separate directory tree of blobs in Azure storage.